Concrete Calculator

 15m900mm75mm1.0197

-For paths longer than 5 metres, include expansion joints every 2–3 metres to prevent cracking.
-A thin strip of compressible material (foam board or bitumen-impregnated fibreboard) set into the concrete at intervals allows the slab to expand and contract with temperature changes without splitting.
+For paths longer than 5 metres, include expansion joints every 2–3 metres to prevent cracking, in line with The Concrete Centre's slab-control jointing guidance.2 A thin strip of compressible material (foam board or bitumen-impregnated fibreboard) set into the concrete at intervals allows the slab to expand and contract with temperature changes without splitting.

 Types of Concrete for Garden Projects